 Barry has already saved ninety dollars.
 He can now save twenty-three dollars per week.
 Barry wants to buy a bike for four hundred and fifty dollars.
 Write and solve an inequality to determine how many weeks Barry needs to save for to

 be able to afford the bike.
 So first of all, we need to have a variable, let’s call it 𝑥, which represents the

-represents the number of weeks that Barry needs to save for.
+number of weeks that Barry needs to save for.

 And although number of weeks is a time variable and time’s a continuous thing, in

 And now we’re gonna come up with a formula that tells us how much money Barry has got

 bike is four hundred and fifty dollars.
 Well he starts off with ninety dollars so that’s ninety to start off with.
 And then every week, he gets an additional twenty-three dollars, so that’s

 So the formula for the amount that Barry has saved is ninety plus twenty-three times

 he saved needs to be at least four hundred and fifty dollars, so greater than or